AneesMuzzafer/elemental-composer/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

+> **Please Note:** This repository contains the code of the Elemental framework suited for installation via Composer.
+If you prefer to clone the application and run it without dependencies like Composer, please visit the main [Elemental repository](https://github.com/AneesMuzzafer/elemental).

 Elemental is a PHP framework developed from scratch for dynamic, user-friendly coding experiences.
 It incorporates various features  such as Dependency Injection  and follows the MVC architecture to streamline web development and improve code organization.
 Engineered with a passion for simplicity and flexibility, Elemental opens the doors to a realm where coding meets unparalleled control.